WHAT IS HEPATITIS B?

 Fortunately, hepatitis B is a vaccine-preventable disease.
 A safe and effective vaccine has been available since 1982.
 Click here to read more about the vaccine.

 Chronic hepatitis B is a silent killer.

 Chronic hepatitis B is dangerous because there are often no symptoms, and blood tests for liver enzymes may be normal.
 By the time symptoms such as abdominal pain and/or abdominal distension appear, it is often too late for treatment to be effective.
 Therefore, it is very important to get screened to see if you are chronically infected.
+Although there is currently no curative treatment for chronic hepatitis B, there are highly effective antiviral therapy as simple as a pill a day for patients with liver damage to prevent disease progression and to reduce the risk of liver cancer.
 Click here to read more about HBV screening.